Taking a free Myers Briggs personality test is a great way to develop self-awareness in order to live and work with intention.

 In this article we’ll discuss the personality test and why, more specifically, you should know your Myers Briggs type.
 We’ll also provide an overview of one of the best Myers Briggs personality test platforms.

-- What is a personality test?
+- What is a personality test or a self discovery test?

 - Why do you need a personality test?